 Did you know that some fish can live out of water?
 In fact, some fish can survive for quite a while out of the water.
 But how long can fish live out of water, and how do they manage to do it?
 Let’s take a closer look.

 Most fish can only survive out of water for around 10 minutes.
-Freshwater fish have a lower capacity to survive out of water than saltwater fish which can often survive up to 30 minutes, mainly because freshwater fish have more fragile gills.
+Freshwater fish have a lower capacity to survive out of the water than saltwater fish which often survive up to 30 minutes, mainly because freshwater fish have more fragile gills.
 Some fish species even have an organ that allows them to breathe out of water.

 This short article will explain the factors that cause fish to die when removed from the water and shed some light on why some fish can survive out of water for extended periods.

 Why Does A Fish Die When Removed From Water?

 Fish breathe oxygen like humans and other animals.
 Oxygen is one of the necessary factors that contribute to sustaining life.
 Clean, healthy water contains oxygen called dissolved oxygen because it dissolves into the water from the atmosphere above.

 If you remove a fish from the water, it no longer has access to the source of oxygen it requires and will eventually die.
 This is true in most cases, however, there are some exceptions which I will get to soon.

-Fish can extract oxygen by using their gills.
-As water passes over a fish’s gills, oxygen is extracted, and the remaining water passes through.
+Fish extract oxygen from water using their gills.
+As water passes over a fish’s gills, dissolved oxygen is extracted, and the remaining water passes through.
 Fish only need a fraction of the oxygen content that we humans need.

-Oxygen enters the water at the surface, so you will often see fish gasping at the top of a tank when there is a lack of oxygen elsewhere.
+Oxygen enters the water at the surface, so you often see fish gasping at the top of a tank when there is a lack of oxygen elsewhere.

 When fish gasp at the surface, It appears that they are trying to breathe from the atmosphere, which they obviously can’t do, but they are taking what little oxygen they can find as it enters and dissolves into the water.